TrungHoang2003/Booking/README.md

 A distributed property booking platform built with .NET 9.0 microservices architecture, featuring event-driven communication and saga orchestration patterns.

+## 🎯 Project Purpose

+This is a **demo implementation inspired by Booking.com**, created for **learning and research purposes**.
+The project demonstrates modern software architecture patterns including microservices, event-driven design, and distributed system orchestration.
+It serves as a practical exploration of enterprise-level .NET development, showcasing how complex booking workflows can be implemented using industry best practices.

+**Note**: This is an educational project and not intended for production use.

 ## Overview

 This system manages the complete booking workflow including user authentication, host registration, property management, and booking orchestration through a scalable microservices architecture.